Table of Contents

-This isn’t the cheapest juicer but if you’re serious about having wheatgrass shots every day, this is a good investment.
+It isn’t the cheapest juicer, but if you’re serious about having wheatgrass shots every day, this is a good investment.

-You can also make a bunch of other things like homemade peanut butter, almond milk, soy milk and homemade pasta.
-This is a versatile machine.
+You can also make a bunch of other things like homemade peanut butter, almond milk, soy milk, and homemade pasta.
+This juicer is a versatile machine.

-If you’re on budget but still want to consume wheatgrass shots everyday this is probably your best option (unless you’re willing to use a manual hand cranked juicer).
+If you’re on a budget but still want to consume wheatgrass shots every day, this is probably your best option (unless you’re willing to use a manual hand-cranked juicer).

 It’s number 2 because

-It does not have the adjustable end cap so yield will suffer a little bit.
+It does not have the adjustable end cap so the yield will suffer a little bit.

-Design wise, this is similar to the 9005.
+Design-wise, this is similar to 9005.
 Both have similarly designed auger and screen.
 So both will be very easy to put together, take apart and clean.

 What do I mean?

-If you look at the dimensions, this machine is bigger.
-It has a bigger auger, bigger feed chute and a stronger motor.
+If you look at the dimensions, this machine is more massive.
+It has a bigger auger, bigger feed chute, and a stronger motor.

-In addition to being bigger and more powerful, it also has an adjustable cap.
-This allows users to manually adjust back pressure and extract more juice from wheatgrass.
+In addition to being massive and more powerful, it also has an adjustable cap.

 The higher the back pressure, the harder the squeeze.

-This is a great option not only for making wheatgrass but also for making leafy green juice.
-It has great yield potential (even better than a twin gear juicer) because of the adjustable end cap plus it’s easier to clean.
+It is a great option not only for making wheatgrass but also for making leafy green juice.
+It has excellent yield potential (even better than a twin gear juicer) because of the adjustable end cap plus it’s easier to clean.

-Compared to a twin gear juicer, it has less parts to clean and easier to put together.
+Compared to a twin gear juicer, it has fewer parts to clean and more straightforward to put together.